About Human Development & Family Studies

 We’re an interdisciplinary program focused on advancing and applying knowledge about individuals and families in a changing world.
 We offer a Bachelor of Science Degree in Human Development and Family Studies, a Dual Objective Curriculum in Early Childhood Education, an undergraduate minor, the Master of Science degree with emphases in both Human Development and Family Studies and Marriage and Family Therapy, and a Doctor of Philosophy degree in Human Development and Family Studies.

 We’re more than just thinkers – we’re doers.
 The Department operates the Center for Children, Youth, and Families, which includes the Auburn University Early Learning Center and Birmingham’s Harris Early Learning Center , both accredited by the National Association for the Education of Young Children.
-We also run the Auburn University Marriage and Family Therapy Center.
-And our partnership with the Alabama Cooperative Extension System allows us to share what we’ve learned with the people of Alabama, the nation, and the world.
+We also run the Auburn University Marriage and Family Therapy Center and the Alabama Prison Arts + Education Program.
+As well, our partnership with the Alabama Cooperative Extension System allows us to share what we've learned with the people of Alabama, the nation, and the world.